-How to properly cast a patient using a foam impression box for custom diabetic insoles is important because it allows us at Anodyne to make the best possible inserts for your patients.
-Below is a step by step breakdown, as well as a video, on how to properly take a foot impression.Step 1:
+How to properly cast a patient using a foam impression box for custom diabetic insoles is important because it allows us at Anodyne to make the best possible inserts to pair with our orthopedic shoes for your patients.
+Below is a step by step breakdown, as well as a video, on how to take foot impressions for fitting custom orthotic insoles.Step 1:

 Have your patient seated in a chair, towards the front edge of the chair.
 Make sure they’re sitting at a 90-degree angle.
 Additionally, make sure the patient’s shoes are removed.